greenpeace/planet4-master-theme/README.md

 	**Blockname.js** should be a class that defines a react component that implements `renderEdit()` and `render()`.
 `renderEdit()` should be used to render the block in the editor `render()` should be used to render the block's preview in the editor using [ServerSideRender](https://developer.wordpress.org/block-editor/components/server-side-render/) and Preview components.

+1. Create a new sccs file inside _react-blocks/src/blocks/styles_ named after your block **Blockname.scss** to use for block's frontend styling.

+    Create a new file named **BlocknameEditor.scss** to use for block's editor styling if you need to style the block in the editor.

-7. Finally, before committing do **npm run build** to build the plugin's assets and **vendor/bin/phpcs** to check for any php styling errors in your code.
+1. Finally, before committing do **npm run build** to build the plugin's assets and **vendor/bin/phpcs** to check for any php styling errors in your code.

 ## Assets build